-The following guest post is courtesy of Richard Perona, VP of Institutional FX at Advanced Markets.
+The following article was written by Richard Perona, VP of Institutional FX at Advanced Markets.

 As January 3, 2018 approaches, FX industry participants are busy reading through the new financial laws of “Markets in Financial Instruments Directive” (MiFID 2) in an attempt to understand how these will affect them going forward.
 Originally, MiFID was created following the 2008 financial crisis in an effort to standardize the regulatory disclosures for particular markets.

 MiFID 2 came along with a revised set of standards which will enforce transparency, enhance investor protection and expand reporting to regulators, effectively changing the way that Europe’s secondary markets function.
 The significance of these changes should not be underestimated as the regulatory expectations of higher quality data sets will most likely lead to more regulatory issues and fines.
 In a continuation of Advanced Markets’ ongoing, fact-finding series about MiFID 2, (High Impact Changes), I will be exploring the impact of the pending regulations, specifically on how they relate to those engaged in Algorithmic Trading – High Frequency Trading (HFT).